Tenkho123/PythonProject/README.md

-Snake game AI using Deep Q Learning
+Machine learning using pygame and pytorch